hashicorp-community/tf-helper/tfh/usr/share/doc/tfh/tfh_workspace_delete.md

 * `NAME`

-Workspace name to show.
+Workspace name to delete.
 Overrides the `-name` common option.